availproject/data-availability/README.md

 <br>

-Avail is a data availability focused blockchain.
-Here is a list of GitHub repo tracking the various development efforts in this regard.
+Avail is a Web3 infrastructure layer that allows modular execution layers to scale and interoperate in a trust minimized way.
+Below, you can find a list of some of the relevant GitHub repositories.

 |    Name (with link)    |                                       Description                                       |
 |:----------------------:|:---------------------------------------------------------------------------------------:|